yldio/yld.io/docs/blog-marketing.md

 Q: How do I change content on a blog post then?
 Do I have to update it twice?
 A: Yes, for this reason we encourage authors and proof readers to make sure everything is 100% ready before publishing but it can be easy to miss things sometimes!
 To change blog post content on CMS you'll need to write it in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Try not to change too much!
+N.B.
+If you want to change a lot of content in a post it is probably better to delete the post from the CMS then retrigger the export script.
+You'll need engineering resource for this, [a guide](./blog)